Nitra

-Nitra ([ˈɲitra]; also known by other alternative names) is a city in western Slovakia, situated at the foot of Zobor Mountain in the valley of the river Nitra.
-It is located 95 km east of Bratislava.
-With a population of about 78,353, it is the fifth largest city in Slovakia.
-Nitra is also one of the oldest cities in Slovakia; it was the political center of the Principality of Nitra.
-Today, it is a seat of a kraj (Nitra Region), and an okres (Nitra District).
+Nitra ([ˈɲitra]; also known by other alternative names) is a city in southwestern Slovakia, situated at the foot of the Zobor Mountain in the Nitra River Valley about 90 km northeast of the country's capital, Bratislava.
+With a population of about 78,353, it is the fifth-largest city in Slovakia.
+Nitra stands on varied terrain, which features both rolling hills and vast plains, particularly to the south.
+Nitra is one of the oldest cities in Slovakia.
+It was the center of the Principality of Nitra, a duchy of great historic significance.
+Today, the city serves as the administrative center of Nitra Region (kraj) and Nitra District (okres).
+Nitra is the agricultural capital of Slovakia due to its long tradition of farming, favorable climate, and geography.